-Child Development Laboratories
+Child Development Laboratory

-The Oklahoma State University Child Development Laboratories (CDL) have a rich tradition of excellence in early childhood education.
+The Oklahoma State University Child Development Laboratory (CDL) has a rich tradition of excellence in early childhood education.
 The CDL is sponsored by the Department of Human Development and Family Science.
-Originally established in 1924, the labs presently reside in a two million dollar facility opened in 1983.
+Originally established in 1924, the laboratory presently resides in a two million dollar facility opened in 1983 and renovated in 2006.
 A state-of-the-art outdoor learning laboratory was completed in 1999.

-The Child Development Laboratories program offers a site for quality educational programming for young children; training of pre-service teachers in early childhood education; observation and interpretation of human growth and development; research designed and implemented by OSU faculty and students to further the knowledge base in such areas as early childhood curriculum, social interaction, language development and cognitive development; and community service in the form of child care, parenting programs and in-service teacher education.
+The Child Development Laboratory program offers a site for quality educational programming for young children; training of pre-service teachers in early childhood education; observation and interpretation of human growth and development; research designed and implemented by OSU faculty and students to further the knowledge base in such areas as early childhood curriculum, social interaction, language development and cognitive development; and community service in the form of child care, parenting programs and in-service professional education.